hnucamendi/codingCheatSheet/JavaScript/README.md

 const color = car.color
 ```

-Here is another example, in this example we rename the variables after destructuring them
+Here is another example, in this example, we rename the variables after destructuring them

 ```JavaScript
 const testObj = {